picocms/Pico/content-sample/index.md

 You don't have to create your own theme if Pico's default theme isn't sufficient for you, you can use one of the great themes third-party developers and designers created in the past.
-As with plugins, you can find themes in [our Wiki][WikiThemes].
+As with plugins, you can find themes in [our Wiki][WikiThemes] and on [our website][OfficialThemes].

 ### Plugins

 #### Plugins for users

-Officially tested plugins can be found at http://picocms.org/customization/, but there are many awesome third-party plugins out there!
+Officially tested plugins can be found at http://picocms.org/plugins/, but there are many awesome third-party plugins out there!
 A good start point for discovery is [our Wiki][WikiPlugins].

 Pico makes it very easy for you to add new features to your website.
 Simply upload the files of the plugin to the `plugins/` directory and you're done.